-†The brand, LIPTRUZET, by Merck was discontinued in 2015.
-A generic formulation by Watson Labs Teva was recently approved by the FDA. €The brand NIKITA was discontinued.
+†The brand, Liptruzet, by Merck was discontinued in 2015.
+A generic formulation by Watson Labs Teva was approved by the FDA; however, current market availability is unknown.

-(Drugs@FDA, 2017; Orange Book: Approved Drug Products with Therapeutic Equivalence Evaluations, 2017)
+(Drugs @FDA 2020, Orange Book: Approved Drug Products with Therapeutic Equivalence Evaluations 2020)